Gaussian boson sampling with partial distinguishability: Methods

 such that we obtain another equation of $\det( \textbf{A} - \textbf{B}\textbf{D}^{-1}\textbf{C} ) $

 Combining Eq.(\ref{torapp1}) and Eq.(\ref{torapp2}) we obtain Eq.(\ref{torapp0}).

-\section{Calculation of marginal probability of distinguishable photons}
+\subsection{Calculation of marginal probability of distinguishable photons}

 This section calculates the marginal probability of given ports according to Eq.(\ref{margnialp}).
 Basically, that amounts to calculating the determinant of a selected covariance matrix $\mathbf{Q}_\mathcal{R}^{(m)}$ whose rows and columns are selected from $\mathbf{Q}^{(m)}$ according to the ports listed in set $\mathcal{R}$.
-Without loss of generality, we presume there are $n$ elements in $\mathcal{R}$ and we denote its $i$th element as $R_i$. \begin{widetext} According to the form of $\mathbf{Q}^{(m)}$ in Eq.(\ref{sigma_dis}), $\mathbf{Q}_{\mathcal{R}}^{(m)}$ can be written as a single matrix:
+Without loss of generality, we presume there are $n$ elements in $\mathcal{R}$ and we denote its $i$th element as $R_i$.